Usually, our attention is only drawn to this drug, known as Gamma hydroxybutyric acid, when it is related to a sinister sex offence.

 However, not everyone who abuses it takes it for its aphrodisiac properties.
 Some will take it for its ecstasy like stimulant effects or for its ability to deliver powerful sedation.

-The effects of GHB can last for several hours, making it appealing to clubbers, festival-goers and those who attend the rave scene.
+The effects can last for several hours, making it appealing to clubbers, festival-goers and those who attend the rave scene.

-Taking GHB will have a number of effects on your body and on your mind; not all will be enjoyable!
+Taking GHB will have a number of effects on you and on your mind; not all will be enjoyable!

 - Slurred speech